evkx/evkx.github.io/content/models/honda/prologue/Prologue_AWD/_index.md

 <a id="section-ui" style="display: block; position: relative; top: -60px; visibility: hidden;"></a>

 ## User Interface and Control

+The control interface for the Honda Prologue AWD combines buttons, stalks, and screens for a seamless and user-friendly experience.

 The Honda Prologue AWD has multiple integrated screens.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and in the center console, there is one [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen) at the top of the center console.